Tuckahoe station (New Jersey)

-Tuckahoe is a disused train station located in the Tuckahoe section of Upper Township, Cape May County, New Jersey, United States.
-The station was built in 1894 and was added to the National Register of Historic Places on June 22, 1984.
+Tuckahoe is a disused train station located on Railroad Avenue in the Tuckahoe section of Upper Township in Cape May County, New Jersey, United States.
+The station was built in 1894 and was added to the National Register of Historic Places on June 22, 1984, for its significance in architecture and transportation.
+It is part of the Operating Passenger Railroad Stations Thematic Resource.
 The Cape May Seashore Lines offers excursion trips from Tuckahoe to Richland.